 Mission, Goals and Core Values

-The Department’s mission statement describes qualities of teachers that all PK-12 students need: knowledgeable and caring teachers for our rapidly changing global society.
-Each undergraduate and graduate teacher education program integrates content specialization, professional knowledge, and practice-centered learning.
+The School’s mission statement describes qualities of teachers that all PK-12 students need: innovative and responsive professionals who uphold diversity, equity and social justice.
+Each teacher education program integrates content specialization, professional knowledge, and practice-centered learning.
 Teacher preparation programs at Elmhurst University take place within the context of liberal education.
 For program candidates, this underscores the interdependence among theory, research, and practice, and positions our candidates to be advocates for students and leaders in our profession.